FAQ for Students Regarding On-Site and Remote Observations at CCF

 I would like to do observations at the Center for Children and Families.
 How do I get started?

 Student observations at CCF are allowed only for students who are fulfilling a class requirement.
-Therefore, your class instructor must initiate the request for observations by completing the On-Site and Remote Observation Request Form (Level I), and submitting it to Dr. Colleen Moss, the University Liaison to the Center for Children and Families.
+Therefore, your class instructor must initiate the request for observations by completing the On-Site and Remote Observation Request Form (Level I), and submitting it to Dr. Maureen Fitzpatrick, the University Liaison to the Center for Children and Families.

 My instructor has already filled out this request and is requiring us to do an observation.
 What should I do next?